DCC-EX/dcc-ex.github.io/docs/automation/EX-RAIL-reference.rst

-:orphan:

-..
-Remove orphan field when the document is added to a toctree

 ****************************
-DCC++ EX Command Reference
+EX-RAIL Command Reference
 ****************************

 This is a detailed reference.
-For a summary version, please see :doc:`EX-RAIL Command Summary <EX-RAIL-summary>`
+For a summary version, please see :doc:`EX-RAIL Command Summary <EX-RAIL-summary>`.

 `CommandStation-EX <https://github.com/DCC-EX/CommandStation-EX>`_ Provides full automation and accessory control through the Extended Railroad Automation Instruction Language (EX-RAIL).
 First, make sure you have the latest release of the `CommandStation-EX Firmware <https://github.com/DCC-EX/CommandStation-EX>`_.